samuelpswang/green-software-is-cool/README.md

   * **Measurement**: what you can't measure, you can't improve.
   * **Climate Commitments**: understand the exact mechanism of carbon reduction.

-### Green Software Hierarchy
+### 1.2 Green Software Hierarchy

 1. **Green Software Principles**: core concepts in green software.
 2. **Green Software Patterns**: specific methods to apply one or more principles in real-world product that is not vendor specific.
 3. **Green Software Practices**: cases of a pattern applied to a specific vendor's product.

 Practices should refer to patterns and patterns should refer to principles.
 See Figure 1 fore clearer view of the hierarchy.
-Green Software Foundation also provided a full list of identified patterns, which can be found [here](https://patterns.greensoftware.foundation/).
+The Green Software Foundation also maintains a full list of patterns, which can be found [here](https://patterns.greensoftware.foundation/).

 | ![Figure 1: Green Software Hierarchy](./img/fig-1-green-software-hierarchy.png) |
 | :---: |